mfsiat/Apex-Legends-Tracker/README.md

 - This is a simple app build for searching players gaming information.

-- Uses react and express
+- Uses node & express for backend and vue for front end

 - API: